-This article covers the purchase process from ordering, processing invoices and receiving stock.
-Refunds and discounts applied after an invoice has been authorised are processed by using credit notes (negative invoices), this function is covered in Purchase Credit Notes and Refunds.
+Refunds and discounts applied after an invoice has been authorised are processed by using credit notes (negative invoices).
+That functionality is covered in Purchase Credit Notes and Refunds.

 For orders without stock items (i.e. orders of only services or non-inventory items), see Service Purchases.